Rohit685/SimpleCTRL/README.md

 # SimpleCTRL<br>

-SimpleCTRL is a plugin for controlling various vehicle functions such as indicators, engine control, and other features.
+A friendly, feature-packed plugin that brings realistic vehicle control and immersive driving mechanics to Grand Theft Auto V.